vaibhawvipul/vaibhawvipul/README.md

 ---

 I am a math grad.
 I am passionate about systems engineering in general.
-I have around 7 years of experience in the field of data.
-I have worked as data scientist, data engineer and now developing big data tools.
+I have around 7 years of experience in the field of data + systems.
+I have worked as data scientist, data engineer, database devloper and now developing something in the area of math + cs.

+These days I am into - Design of Programming Languages and Compilers.

-These days I am learning - Operating systems, concurrent programming, distributed systems and parallel programming.
+Previously I was learning - Operating systems, concurrent programming, distributed systems and parallel programming.

 🌱 I'm passionate about open source and contributing to projects that make a difference.
 Currently, I'm actively contributing to the following repositories: